2016 is over so the important question just lingering over your portfolio is a simple one, right?

 Is the S&P 500 the right index?
 More often than not, no. It does not represent investments held in other countries nor does it represent another 2,000 to 3,000 stocks potentially used by advisors or investors.

-To find the best advisor requires a proper performance measurement and using the wrong indices can be unfair to you, as a client, or to the advisor you are evaluating.
+To find the best financial advisor for you and your family requires a proper performance measurement and using the wrong indices can be unfair to you, as a client, or to the advisor you are evaluating.

 Feel free to reach out to us via email and we’ll be happy to spend 30 minutes discussing your performance and the benchmarks.